brikis98/yevgeniy-brikman-homepage/_posts/2008-12-16-tribute-to-crossfit.md

 Again, from "[What is CrossFit?](http://www.crossfit.com/cf-info/what-crossfit.html)":

-> We’ve used our same routines for elderly individuals with heart disease and
+> We've used our same routines for elderly individuals with heart disease and
 > cage fighters one month out from televised bouts.
 We scale load and
-> intensity; we don’t change programs.
+> intensity; we don't change programs.
 The needs of Olympic athletes and our
 > grandparents differ by degree not kind.

 Every single Crossfit workout, by design, can - and for beginners, should - be